 What if we told you there are PC board games that you can play, right now, with zero setup time and next-to-zero chance of catching a deadly virus?
 That’s what we’re telling you, because this is a list of the best board games on Steam.

 That’s right, no need to clear the dining table, have friends, invite friends over, or put on a spread of delectable snacks for said friends.
 With PC board games you can play solo against AI opponents, which boasts the added benefit of letting you end a game whenever you want.
 You can even keep your fragile ego intact by turning AI difficulty down.
 Of course, many of these Steam board games can also be played with friends, so there are still plenty of opportunities to lose out to your backstabbing best bud.

-Best PC board games on Steam
+Best PC board games

 - Twilight Struggle

 - Spirit Island